Liz Tells Frank Stuff She Forgot About “Love Actually”

 But then, there are those three days a year when you can overlook the cheese and the forced merriment and just see the love, companionship and spirit of the holiday.
 Whether that’s represented through Bing Crosby crooning about a white Christmas or Liam Neeson helping an adorable moppet connect with the first love of his life is your call.
 The point is, Frank, there’s this one sweet spot of the year when it just works.
 When it actually does feel like love is all around.

-Posted on December 25, 2012, in Movies and tagged boobies, Colin Firth, Hugh Grant, Laura Linney, Love Actually, Martin Freeman, Richard Curtis, romantic comedies, romantic comedies are the worst, stuff liz forgot about.
+Posted on December 25, 2012, in Movies, Some Spoilers and tagged boobies, Colin Firth, Hugh Grant, Laura Linney, Love Actually, Martin Freeman, Richard Curtis, romantic comedies, romantic comedies are the worst, stuff liz forgot about.
 Bookmark the permalink.
-2 Comments.
+4 Comments.